Serbia has updated the conditions for entering the country. Transit without COVID-19 test is allowed.

 Exceptions to the presentation of the COVID-19 test

 At the same time, the Serbian authorities announced new exceptions to the mandatory presentation of a negative molecular test (PCR) for SARS-CoV-2 virus infection.
 Thus, as of 20 August 2020, in addition to the previously exempted categories, foreign nationals domiciled or residing in the Republic of Serbia and hold valid documents to that effect are also exempted.

 Exceptions are also made for members of the road freight crews in transit, if the duration of transit through the territory of the Republic of Serbia does not exceed 12 hours, railway staff, navigating personnel and passengers of aircraft transiting Serbian airports, children up to 12 years of age, if parents, tutors or their accompanying persons present a negative PCR molecular test for SARS-CoV-2 virus infection, not older than 48 hours.

 And diplomatic and consular staff accredited to the Republic of Serbia and international organizations, as well as their family members, holders of specific identity cards issued by the competent Serbian authorities.

 Categories of persons, with the exception of the presentation of a negative molecular test

 The following categories of persons are also exempted from the mandatory measure on presentation of a negative molecular test (PCR):

 - - cross-border workers holding valid supporting documents;

-- - carriers whose final destination is the Republic of Serbia or who take goods from that State;
+- - carriers whose final destination is the Republic of Serbia or who take cargo from that State;

-- - members of road passenger transport crews (regular buses and international passenger transport), either in transit or with final destination or stops in the Republic of Serbia;
+- - members of road passenger transport crews (buses and international passenger transport), either in transit or with final destination or stops in the Republic of Serbia;

 - - flight crew of aircraft to the Republic of Serbia;